A voyage round the

 provides a thrilling account of life aboard one of Cook's vessels.

-scholars.
-This new scholarly edition makes this important book
+neglected by anglophone scholars.
+This new scholarly edition makes this

-readily available for the first time since its initial publication
+important book readily available for the first time since its initial

-more than two centuries ago.
-But it also presents the work in
+publication more than two centuries ago.
+But it also presents the work

-published since the 1960s and contextualize the book in relation
+since the 1960s and contextualize the book in relation to both the

-to both the cultures of Oceania documented by the Forsters and
+cultures of Oceania documented by the Forsters and the history of

-the history of European voyaging in the Pacific.
-Appendixes include
+European voyaging in the Pacific.
+Appendixes include a translation of

-a translation of the introduction to the German edition and the
+the introduction to the German edition and the polemical pamphlets by

 A Voyage Round the World